 Since HD only offers cloud and dedicated server hosting, you shouldn’t expect any entry-level hosting prices.
 In fact, HD is quite expensive by international hosting standards, but not significantly more costly than other New Zealand hosts.

-One good point about the pricing is that you can configure your solution pretty much exactly to your needs, so you only pay for what you get.
-Both the cloud and dedicated server packages are so configurable that they even allow you to upgrade your port speeds (at extra cost) as well as buy into a range of managed hosting services.
+One positive aspect of the pricing is that you have the flexibility to customize your solution according to your specific requirements.
+This means you only pay for the features you actually need.
+The cloud and dedicated server packages offer extensive configuration options, allowing you to upgrade your port speeds (for an additional fee) and access a variety of managed hosting services.

 Unfortunately, there are no money-back guarantees, but you can buy “downtime insurance” as an add-on.
 I was disappointed to discover that you don’t get backups or a control panel for free.